I had been wanting to hike the Appalachian Trail since I was a kid.

 Nantahala Outdoor Center, North Carolina

 First good thing about the NOC?
 It is right on the trail.
 Second good thing about the NOC?
 You can buy pizza and ice cream there.
-There are other good points like discounted accommodation for groups of hikers or the ability to try out various water sports if you are so inclined.
+Other benefits include discounted accommodation for groups of hikers or the ability to try out various water sports if you are so inclined.
 In the end though, it is the easy access to pizza and ice cream that will make you stay a while.

 Uncle Johnny’s Nolichucky Hostel and Outfitters, Tennessee

 A good stop to spend the night is at Uncle Johnny’s in Erwin.
 They have bunk rooms, private cabins, a store and offer slack packing services.
 They also say they have the best bath house on the trail and I would have to agree.
-Hands down the best shower I had on my 3 month adventure.
-Not that I had many showers mind you.
+I had the best shower of my 3-month adventure at Uncle Johnny’s – not that I had that many showers overall.

 Roan Mountain, North Carolina/Tennessee